saucelabs/sauce-docs/docs/testrunner-toolkit/configuration.md

 :::

 ### Framework Examples

 Below are framework-specific configuration examples that exist in the [Testrunner Toolkit repository](https://github.com/saucelabs/testrunner-toolkit/tree/master/.sauce).
-The repository uses these configurations for its pipeline:
+The repository uses these configurations for its pipeline.

 >
 > **NOTE:** The test files need to match `(spec|test)` in their file name so they are automatically detected as `testfiles`.